KozGit/DOOM-3-BFG-VR/README.txt

 	              Disable

-	  Eye View Height

-	        Change the height of the player view, measured in real world units.
-	        Use this option if you are taller or shorter than the default view.
-	        This setting is now saved between maps and sessions.
-	        It has no effect in "Scale to your height" mode.

 	  Use Height

+	        Custom Eye Height:	The player's view height (specified above) will be the same height as your real eyes.
+	                          	This might make you feel like you're floating above the floor.

+	        Marine eye height:	Your eyes will be at the Doom marine's eye height.
+	                          	This is 5 inches higher than the view height in the original Doom 3.

+	        Normal view height:	Your eyes will be at the original height specified by the game.

 	        Crouch to your height:	The virtual floor will always be at the same height as the real floor.
 	                             	The Doom marine crouches if you're shorter than he is.

 	        Scale to your height:	The virtual floor will always be at the same height as the real floor.
 	                             	The whole world is scaled to make the Doom marine your height.

-	        Use Eye Height:	The player's view height (specified above) will be the same height as your real eyes.
-	                    This might make you feel like you're floating above the floor.
+	  Custom Eye Height

+	        Change the height of the player view, measured in real world units.
+	        Use this option if you are taller or shorter than the default view.
+	        This setting is now saved between maps and sessions.
+	        It has no effect in "Scale to your height" mode.

+	  World Scale Adjust:	This works now.
+Multiply the size of the world by this.

 	Menu: Comfort Options

 	  This menu allows the player select options intended to combat motion sickness, either due